A History of Special Interest Groups in AA

 We must keep the tumultuous history of the special interest groups of AA in mind as we continue to press our sisters and brothers in AA to recognize our equality, just as Black members did, just as women did, just as LGBTQ members did, just as Native Americans did.
 All of these discussions have yielded a gradual progress of AA toward greater inclusion.

 If we keep creating new meetings and attracting people who need sobriety, if we keep ourselves on this sober path, one day at a time, if we continue to build AA, including making regular donations from our meetings as proscribed in the pamphlet “The AA Group”, if we continue to reach out and speak up for ourselves and join in service at every level, these differences, sisters and brothers, will be resolved.

 No doubt painfully and imperfectly, but they will be resolved.

-Deirdre S. has been a proud member of AA for over 19 years.
+Deirdre S. is a proud member of AA.
 Her sober date is February 10, 1997.
-For the last ten years she has been the webweaver of www.agnosticAANYC.org.
+For the last many years she has been the webweaver of www.agnosticAANYC.org.
 She spoke at the international conferences for secular members of AA in both 2014 and 2016.

 This is an edited version of the talk that was delivered at the second secular AA conference (We Agnostics, Atheists and Free Thinkers – WAAFT) in Austin, Texas on November 11, 2016.
 You can listen to the actual talk right here: A History of Special Interest Groups in AA.